AdeshGhadage/samudramathan/README.md

-# Samudra Manthan Tech Fest Website
+# Samudramanthan Tech Fest Website

 This project is a website designed and developed for the annual technical fest organized by the Department of Ocean Engineering and Naval Architecture at the Indian Institute of Technology, Kharagpur.